California’s Felon With a Firearm Law

 - Incarceration for up to three years

-PC 29900 provides further instruction about how to handle the jail sentence for an ex-felon with a firearm conviction.
-PC 29900 specifically states that ex-felons must generally spend at least six months in jail before they are eligible for probation.
+PC 29900 also states that violent felons must generally spend at least six months in jail before they are eligible for probation.

-However, PC 29900 also gives the court the right to set aside this requirement in some cases.
-The court will only set aside this minimum amount of jail time in very unusual situations.
+However, PC 29900 also gives the court the right to set aside this requirement in rare cases.
+The court will only set aside this minimum jail time in very unusual situations.
 Generally, the court must decide that jail time is not in “the interests of justice” in order to set aside a jail sentence.

-This means that most people convicted under PC 29800 will spend at least a few months behind bars.
-Individuals will remain unable to own or possess firearms after they are released from jail.
+Because of this, most people convicted under PC 29900 will spend at least a few months behind bars.
+Individuals will remain unable to own or possess firearms after they are released from prison.

-Defenses for California’s Felon with a Firearm Law
+Defenses Against California’s Violent Felon With a Firearm Law

 A Los Angeles criminal defense lawyer can help if you are accused of possession of a firearm after a felony conviction.
-Members of our team understand how to build a strong defense for you in this situation.
+Our team members understand how to build a strong defense for you in this situation.
 We can work to show that you:

 Were Trying to Dispose of the Gun